- Harinie. S

 REASONS FOR THE DECLINE IN THE DISSENTING JUDGEMENTS

 Apart from this, though the judiciary is an independent body, it is true to suggest that the executive authority does have some mandate over a few decisions.
 This mandate need not be direct but could be in the form of pressure.
-People’s reaction to the dissent judgement is also a reason for a decline in dissenting opinion.
-Judges are sceptical to put forth their logic because of various theories and rumours formed around the reason for giving a dissenting judgement.
+People’s reaction to the dissenting judgement is also a reason for a decline in a dissenting opinion.
+Judges are skeptical to put forth their logic because of various theories and rumors formed around the reason for giving a dissenting judgement.
 Dissents given in constitutional cases play a very important role in the country.
 The attitude of the people toward the judgement influences the judge’s mindset and thereby the judicial behavior.
-The number of judgements which have political and strong social relations are on rise every day.
-The outcome of a judgement being that of a dissenting opinion, is highly influenced by a group of sensitive people who sometimes resort to violence as a criticism against the judgement.
-Lee Epstein in his paper, Why (and when) judges dissent, on similar lines, has stated that judges do not dissent unless they foresee a benefit coming out a dissent as it involves “cost”.[viii]
-This paper also goes on with an empirical analysis to explain the economic model of reduction in dissent.
+The number of judgements which have political and strong social relations is on the rise every day.
+The outcome of a judgement being that of a dissenting opinion is highly influenced by a group of sensitive people who sometimes resort to violence as a criticism against the judgement.
+Lee Epstein in his paper, Why (and when) judges dissent, on similar lines, has stated that judges do not dissent unless they foresee a benefit coming out dissent as it involves “cost”.[viii]
+This paper also goes on with empirical analysis to explain the economic model of reduction in dissent.

 [i] Austin Sarat, Dissenting Voices in American Society: The Role of Judges, Lawyers, and Citizens (2012).